SST-Systems/Configurators/README.md

 ### Modifications Module

 Modifications apply effects to a context — a unit, an entity, any data object.
 Example use cases: configure actor stats on spawn, apply item effects to a player, alter level parameters.
 All logic is described in the Inspector with no code changes.
 Modifications run **sequentially**; each step can be synchronous or, when it needs to wait for something (load an asset, fetch a value), asynchronous — the next one starts only after the current finishes.

+The same list applies to one object or to every one of a hundred spawned: author the rules once, apply them to any number.

 The simplest form — an inline modification with a synchronous `Apply`: